JoseJuan98/computer-vision-classification-experiments/README.md

 This experiment has a higher accuracy and lower loss than the previous one, which is expected since the Adam optimizer adapts the learning rate over time.
-The model is still underfitting, as the accuracy is low and the loss is high, but it is an improvement over the previous experiment
+The model is still underfitting, as the accuracy is low and the loss is high, but it is an improvement over the previous experiment.

-All metrics in one plot:
+Consolidated metrics in a single plot:

 ![](docs/plots/metrics_custom_cnn2_adam.png)

 ### Experiment 3 - CNN with Tanh as activation function and Adam optimizer

+The purpose of this experiment was to asses the impact of the Adam optimizer and a Tanh activation function.

 ![](docs/img/tensorboard_custom_cnn3_tanh.png)